-Item Description Board Vote Recommendation Page 1 Election of seven director nominees FOR each nominee 14 2 Advisory vote to approve the compensation of our named executive officers FOR 36 3 Ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for 2022 FOR 39
+Item Description Board Vote Recommendation Page 1 Election of seven director nominees FOR each nominee 13 2 To approve an amendment of our Certificate of Incorporation to increase the authorized shares of common stock to 58,000,000 shares FOR 18 3 Advisory vote to approve the compensation of our named executive officers FOR 36 4 Advisory vote on the frequency of future advisory votes on the compensation of our named executive officers EVERY ONE YEAR 37 5 Ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for 2023 FOR 40

 We do not expect any matters to be presented for action at the annual meeting other than the matters described in this proxy statement.
-However, by signing, dating and returning a proxy card or submitting your proxy and voting instructions via the internet, you will give to the persons named as proxies discretionary voting authority with respect to any matter that may properly come before the annual meeting.
+However, by submitting your proxy and voting instructions via the internet, or by marking, signing, dating and returning a proxy card (if received by mail), you will give to the persons named as proxies discretionary voting authority with respect to any matter that may properly come before the annual meeting.
 The proxies will vote on any such matter in accordance with their best judgment.